syncfusion-content/blazor-docs/blazor/gantt-chart/events.md

 }
 ```

-You can prevent the taskbar from editing using TaskbarEditing event.
-For more information refer [here](https://blazor.syncfusion.com/documentation/gantt-chart/editing-tasks#prevent-editing-for-specific-tasks).
+Prevent the taskbar from editing using TaskbarEditing event.
+For more information, refer [here](https://blazor.syncfusion.com/documentation/gantt-chart/editing-tasks#prevent-editing-for-specific-tasks).